Chapter 8 : The Shrieking Shack

 I should have seen this coming.
 I’ve known him long enough to realize his games.
 I’m no more special than the next girl.

 I don’t turn around, knowing that if I do I will only embarrass myself further.
+I wonder how Remus was able to extricate him so quickly from Marlene.

 “Where do you think you’re going?”
 He’s smirking now, as if he’s caught a child in a game of hide-and-seek, haughty confidence still plastered across his face.